Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 We've combined similar features, and are excited to share things like our new **Stats Tab** which incorporates stats, maintenance, diagnostics, and more into a simple dashboard, as well as the new **Config Tab** which puts all of your settings into one place, so no more flipping between the Firmware and gSender settings.

-You will notice right away that as you click through the new UI, there are two section of your screen that are always available to you.
-The **Top bar** and the **Left bar**.
+You will notice right away that as you click through the new UI, there are two sections of your screen that are always available to access: the **Top bar** and the **Left bar**.

-#### Top Bar
+#### Top and Left Bars

-The top bar will show you several cool things, and will always be available to see.
+The top bar holds several cool things, moving from left to right you will see: your connection status, notification bell, machine information, machine status, and shortcuts for remote mode, keyboard shortcuts, and gamepad profiles.
 Feel free to click on some of these icons to see what they do!
-Moving from left to right, you will see your connection status, notification bell, machine information, machine status, and shortcuts for remote control, keyboard shortcuts & gamepad profiles.

 ![](/_images/_gsender/_setup/gs_se_trans-top-bar.jpg){.align-center .size-medium}

-#### Left Bar

 On the left side of the screen, you will see another bar that stays on the screen at all time, with 5 tabs.
 From top to bottom, these tabs are: